The Best Collagen for Skin: A Doctor's Honest Guide

 Collagen’s role in weight management isn’t about tricks or shortcuts.
 Instead, it addresses some of the core challenges we face when trying to maintain a healthy weight: nagging hunger, the loss of calorie-burning muscle, and a slowing metabolism.
 By providing your body with a unique profile of amino acids, collagen helps you feel more in control of your appetite while preserving the lean muscle that keeps your metabolism humming.
 It’s a smart approach that works from the inside out, which is why we include it in our Lean & Toned Collection.

-How Its Protein Helps You Control Appetite
+How Collagen Protein Helps You Feel Fuller, Longer

 One of the biggest hurdles in managing weight is the constant battle with hunger and cravings.
 This is where collagen’s protein content comes in.
 As a pure source of protein, collagen is excellent at promoting satiety, which is the feeling of being full and satisfied after a meal.
 When you feel full for longer, you’re naturally less likely to reach for unhealthy snacks between meals or overeat at your next one.
 Research suggests that supplementing with collagen may help people lose weight simply by helping them feel more satisfied.
 It’s a simple, effective way to reduce your overall calorie intake without feeling deprived or constantly fighting off hunger pangs.